Olawale-Ajayi/pdsnd_github/README.md

 The Project analyse rentage of bicycles by cities, Frequent rentals days, Months and Year.

-It is a user friendly user interface project where users get to select the city they wants and get analysis of the most common days where rentals are high or low, lowest and hisgest destination route, days and Months where rents spike and so much more
+It is a user friendly user interface project where users get to select the city they wants and get analysis of the most common days where rentals are high or low, lowest and highest destination route, days and Months where rents spike and so much more from the chosen city

 ### Files used
 The file used in the projects are: